succinctlabs/sp1/book/verification/off-chain-verification.md

 > Note that the SP1 SDK itself is *not* `no_std` compatible.

-### Advanced: `verify_bytes`
+### Advanced: `verify_gnark_proof`

-`sp1-verifier` also exposes [`Groth16Verifier::verify_bytes`](https://docs.rs/sp1-verifier/latest/sp1_verifier/struct.Groth16Verifier.html#method.verify_bytes) and [`PlonkVerifier::verify_bytes`](https://docs.rs/sp1-verifier/latest/sp1_verifier/struct.PlonkVerifier.html#method.verify_bytes),
+`sp1-verifier` also exposes [`Groth16Verifier::verify_gnark_proof`](https://docs.rs/sp1-verifier/latest/sp1_verifier/struct.Groth16Verifier.html#method.verify_gnark_proof) and [`PlonkVerifier::verify_gnark_proof`](https://docs.rs/sp1-verifier/latest/sp1_verifier/struct.PlonkVerifier.html#method.verify_gnark_proof),
-which verifies any Groth16 or Plonk proof from gnark.
+which verifies any Groth16 or Plonk proof from Gnark.
 This is especially useful for verifying custom Groth16 and Plonk proofs efficiently in the SP1 ZKVM.

-The following snippet demonstrates how you might serialize a gnark proof in a way that `sp1-verifier` can use.
+The following snippet demonstrates how you might serialize a Gnark proof in a way that `sp1-verifier` can use.

 ```go
 // Write the verifier key.